domantasvaicys/data-team-exercise-Domantas/README.md

 pip install pandas
 ```

-The program can then be run by the instruction:
+The program can then be run by the instruction (from the directory of the cloned git repository):

 ```
 python Order_Summariser_3_Jun.py